bb4/bb4-sound/README.md

   2) [Java Speech Synthesizer](http://www.javaworld.com/javaworld/jw-08-2001/jw-0817-javatalk.html?page=1) by LOTONtech.

 ### How to Build
-Type 'gradle build' at the root.
+Type 'gradlew build' at the root.
 This will build everything, but since its a library project there won't be much to see.
-If you want to open the source in Intellij, then first run 'gradle idea'.
+If you want to open the source in Intellij, then first run 'gradlew idea'.

 When there is a new release, versioned artifacts will be published by Barry Becker to [Sonatype](https://oss.sonatype.org).